JAORMX/JAORMX.github.io/_posts/2018-02-13-selinux-and-docker-notes.markdown

 Enabling SElinux for docker containers
 --------------------------------------

-Docker doesn't have the ``--selinux-enabled`` flag by default in CentOS 7.4.1708.
-To verify this, you can run the following command:
+Docker has the ``--selinux-enabled`` flag by default in CentOS 7.4.1708.
+However, in case your image or your configuration management tool is disabling it, as was the case for our puppet module verify this, you verify by running the following command:

 {% highlight bash %}